 To learn how to manage secondary internal IP addresses, read Alias IP ranges.

-Static internal IPs provide the ability to reserve internal IP addresses from the IP range configured in the subnet, then assign those reserved internal addresses to resources as needed.
+Static internal IP addresses provide the ability to reserve internal IP addresses from the IP address range configured in the subnet, and then assign those reserved internal IP addresses to resources as needed.
 Reserving an internal IP address takes that address out of the dynamic allocation pool and prevents it from being used for automatic allocations.
-Reserving static internal IP addresses requires specific IAM permissions so that only authorized users can reserve a static internal IP address.
+Reserving static internal IP addresses requires specific Identity and Access Management (IAM) permissions so that only authorized users can reserve a static internal IP address.

-To reserve a static external IP address instead of an internal IP address, read Reserving a static external address.
+To reserve a static external IP address instead of an internal IP address, see Reserve a static external IP address.

 Before you begin